vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 If you know how gzip compression works you might protest that our effort to remove property names is mostly futile because gzip is very good at removing such redundancies.

-As with all benchmarks the exact results depend on exact details but when benchmarking [quicknotes.io](http://quicknotes.io) using my own notes, I found that even after compression the size difference of two compressed versions is ~50%.
-This might be a difference between a browser downloading 150kB of data vs. 300kB.
+I benchmarked [quicknotes.io](http://quicknotes.io) using my own notes and found that even after compression the size difference of two versions is ~50%.
+This might be a difference between a browser downloading 150 kB of data vs. 300 kB.

-This does come at a small cost: accessing the data in JavaScript is less convenient.
-With objects we can say: `note.title`.
-With array representation, we have to do more:
+This representation comes at a cost of programmer's convenience.

+With objects we say `note.title`.
+With array representation it's more work:

 ```javascript
 const noteIdIdx = 0;